 Gordon attends St. Andrew’s with Castle Gate Nottingham URC where he has held the position of Chair of Finance before serving as Church Treasurer.

 Dr Richard Eade

 Richard was a senior manager within IT departments at Nottingham Trent University (and its predecessors) for 28 years, being involved in multi-million pound tendering exercises through to solving simple help desk queries.
 Since retiring he has become involved with the NHS, chairing his doctor’s Patient Participation Group and until recently on the Patient Reference Group of the Nottingham West Clinical Commissioning Group.
 He is also vice-chair of the governing body of Sunnyside Spencer Academy and chairs the Finance and Business Development Committee, complementing many years’ service as a trustee of The Nottingham Bluecoat School Foundation Trust, activities at St Barnabas Church, Chilwell including managing their Food Bank, and as a governor of the former Bluecoat School.
 To this vast experience, Richard adds skills in governance, strategic development and process management.

 John was born and grew up in Southwell, attended the Minster Grammar School and was ultimately appointed as Head Boy.
 He returned to the school as a teacher of Mathematics before taking up a number of posts in other local schools, culminating in his appointment as Head of The Joseph Whitaker School in Rainworth, a large 11-18 mixed comprehensivel.
-He served there as a successful Head for almost 20 years until his retirement in 2010, leaving the school one month after an Ofsted inspection judged the school to be good with many outstanding features, his leadership being commented on specifically in their report.
+He served there as a successful Head for almost 20 years.

 He has served on the Diocesan Board of Education and is currently a member of the Southwell & Nottingham Educational Trust.